-10 minutes as the grace time period to close a partition.
+10 minutes as the grace time period to close a partition. - 4 Restart the Sentinel server.

 Compressing the Storage Index on Primary Partition

 You can compress the partitions in primary storage as soon as they are closed to save disk space.
 This requires additional I/O to compress and store on the primary partition, which means that the supported EPS rate will be significantly lower.
 Also, searches on these partitions will be slower.
 Therefore, this option is only suitable for lower EPS rates and if you want to get the most out of primary storage space.